curtcommander/TCP_Global/README.md

 // download file "excelFile.xlsx" in the folder "dataFolder"
-// to the local folder "driveDownloads" utilsGDrive.download({fileName: "excelFile.xlsx", parentName: "dataFolder"}, "./driveDownloads");
+// to the local folder "driveDownloads" utilsGDrive.download({fileName: "excelFile.xlsx", parentName: "dataFolder"}, "path/to/driveDownloads");

-// upload file "report.pdf" in local folder "reports"
+// upload file "report.pdf" to the folder in Google Drive
-// to the folder in Google Drive with the id "XXX_FOLDER_ID_XXX" utilsGDrive.upload('reports/report.pdf', "XXX_FOLDER_ID_XXX");
+// with the id "folderId"
+utilsGDrive.upload('path/to/report.pdf', "folderId");

-// move folder "reports" in Google Drive to root utilsGDrive.mv({fileName: "reports"}, {parentId: "root"});
+// move folder "reports" in Google Drive to root folder
+// "root" is special API keyword utilsGDrive.mv({fileName: "reports"}, {parentId: "root"});

-// delete file with id "XXX_FILE_ID_XXX"
+// delete file with id "fileId" utilsGDrive.del("fileId");
-utilsGDrive.del("XXX_FILE_ID_XXX");

 // make a new folder in the folder "parentFolder" utilsGDrive.mkDir("newFolder", {parentName: "parentFolder"});